-“I love preparing this in advance, then adding to my lunches to boost my daily veggie intake,” says Ursula Ridens, outpatient dietitian at Sharp Grossmont and a member of Sharp’s Nutrition Education and Counseling Program team.
+“I love preparing this in advance, then adding to my lunches to boost my daily veggie intake,” says Ursula Ridens, registered dietitian nutritionist and a member of Sharp’s Nutrition Education and Counseling Program team.
 “The apple cider vinegar adds zest, enhances the flavors of the veggies and studies suggest that it’s beneficial for blood sugar regulation, too.”

 Roasted Root Vegetables with Apple Cider Vinaigrette

 Be sure to clean carrots and parsnips well if using them unpeeled.

 4 medium golden beets, peeled and thickly sliced

 4 medium carrots (peeled or unpeeled), sliced lengthwise into 1- to 2-inch-long pieces

 3 medium garnet yams, sliced lengthwise into 1 to 2-inch-long pieces

 4 medium parsnips (peeled or unpeeled), sliced lengthwise into 1- to 2-inch-long pieces, removing any tough core

 Freshly ground black pepper to taste

 Heat oven to 450° F. In a large bowl, mix together the apple cider vinegar, olive oil, brown sugar, salt and pepper.
 Add the vegetables and toss to combine.